-In California, while a couple is married, they may decide that when it comes to their property, "What's yours is mine, and what's mine is yours."
-And, this is the way California law also treats community property.
+In California, while a couple is married, they may decide that when it comes to their property and income, "What's yours is mine, and what's mine is yours."
+But, is the way California law also treats marital property?
 This is an especially important distinction couples should keep in mind should they decide down the road to divorce.

 When a couple is married, any property accumulated during the marriage belongs to both spouses as a community.
 Each spouse has a right to it, regardless of which spouse uses it or bought it.
 Community property can include not just things a couple bought while married, but also a couple's take-home pay, and anything bought with that pay while married.
 This means that even if a spouse bought something solely with his or her own earnings if the thing was purchased while married, it may be considered community property, and therefore both spouses have a right of ownership over it.